shinyaK14/gdatastore_mapper/README.md

 # GdatastoreMapper

-GdatastoreMapper is a mapper framework for Google Cloud Datastore in Ruby / Ruby on Rails Once you install GdatastoreMapper you can use Google Cloud Datastore like ActiveRecord.
+GdatastoreMapper is a mapper framework for Google Cloud Datastore in Ruby / Ruby on Rails.
+Once you install GdatastoreMapper you can use Google Cloud Datastore like ActiveRecord.

 ## Installation